Amrita-TIFAC-Cyber-Blockchain/2024_20CYS312_Principles_of_Programming/Assets/Assignments/01_Programming_Paradigm.md

 ![](https://img.shields.io/badge/Batch-21CYS-lightgreen) ![](https://img.shields.io/badge/UG-blue) ![](https://img.shields.io/badge/Subject-PPL-blue) <br/>
 ![](https://img.shields.io/badge/Lecture-2-orange) ![](https://img.shields.io/badge/Practical-3-orange) ![](https://img.shields.io/badge/Credits-3-orange)

-## Title: Exploring Programming Paradigms in Common Programming Languages
+## Assignment - 01: Exploring Programming Paradigms in Common Programming Languages

 ### Objective:
 The objective of this assignment is to deepen your understanding of programming paradigms, reinforce your knowledge of previously studied programming languages (C, C++, Java, Python, and JavaScript), and prepare you for the upcoming Principles of Programming Language course.

 #### Assignment Components:

-1. Introduction and Paradigm Selection:
+- Introduction and Paradigm Selection:
   - Two programming paradigms for exploring.

-2. Research:
+- Research:
   - Investigate how the selected paradigms are implemented.
   - Explore key language features that align with each paradigm.

-3. Comparative Analysis and Case Studies:
+- Comparative Analysis and Case Studies:
   - Compare how the selected paradigms are expressed in the common languages.
   - Identify and analyze real-world projects or applications that use these paradigms in the specified languages.

-4. Presentation Preparation:
+- Presentation Preparation:
   - Concise presentations.
   - Inclusion of code snippets and examples from the common languages.

-5. Presentations:
+- Presentations:
   - 10-15 minutes per presentation.
   - Questions and brief discussions after each presentation.

-6. Reflection and Report:
+- Reflection and Report:

-Submit a short report summarizing their key findings (2-3 pages).
+  - Submit a short report summarizing their key findings (2-3 pages).

 #### Submission: